angus-dolan/sem-group-5/use-cases/use-case-25.md

 ## MAIN SUCCESS SCENARIO

-1. Organisation requests a population report on all capital cities in a continent.
+1. Organisation requests a population report for total population, city population and non-city population in each region.
-2. Population of continent and population of cities in the continent extracted from database.
-3. Remainder calculation performed to give population outwidth cities.
+2. Employee extracts population data of all regions.
+3. Employee organises the data as requested.
 4. Employee has a produced report.

 ## EXTENSIONS

 2. **Data is incomplete**
     1. Employee requests the data is updated.
-3. **Remainder is < 0**
-   1. If remainder is negative, result is wrong.
-As city population cannot be greater than continent population.
-   2. Employee requests the data is updated.
+    2. Otherwise, the employee produces an incomplete report.

 ## SUB-VARIATIONS